hashicorp/terraform-website/content/source/docs/cloud/sentinel/manage-policies.html.md

 }
 ```

--> **NOTE:** The above examples uses parameters to to facilitate module reuse within Terraform.
+-> **NOTE:** The above examples uses parameters to facilitate module reuse within Terraform Cloud.
 For more information on parameters, see the [Sentinel parameter documentation](https://docs.hashicorp.com/sentinel/language/parameters/).

 ## Managing Policy Sets